-Sweet and creamy, this Golden Milk turmeric Smoothie is a delicious anti-inflammatory snack or breakfast!
+Sweet and creamy, this Golden Milk turmeric Smoothie is a delicious snack or breakfast!
 It’s completely dairy free, made with simple ingredients, and makes for the perfect afternoon pick me up!

 While I love a good green smoothie and rarely make smoothies without greens, this turmeric smoothie is one of my exceptions.
 This recipe is perfectly sweet and has a tropical vibe that will make you wish you were on a white sand beach somewhere warm.